Rolling Stone: 1967–1979: Founding and early history

 Rolling Stone was founded in San Francisco in 1967 by Jann Wenner and Ralph J. Gleason.
 To pay for the setup costs, Wenner borrowed $7,500 from his family and the parents of his soon-to-be wife, Jane Schindelheim.
-The first issue was released on November 9, 1967, and featured John Lennon in costume for the film How I Won the War on the cover.
-It was in newspaper format with a lead article on the Monterey International Pop Festival.
+The first issue was released on October 18, 1967, cover dated to November 9, 1967.
+It featured John Lennon in costume, wearing a Brodie helmet for the film How I Won the War on the cover.
+It was in tabloid-sized pulp newsprint format, with a lead article on the Monterey International Pop Festival.
 The cover price was 25¢ (equivalent to $2.27 in 2023) and it was published bi-weekly.

 In the first issue, Wenner explained the magazine's title and mission:

 You're probably wondering what we're trying to do.
 It's hard to say: sort of a magazine and sort of a newspaper.
 The name of it is Rolling Stone, which comes from an old saying, "A rolling stone gathers no moss."
 Muddy Waters used the name for a song he wrote.
 The Rolling Stones took their name from Muddy's song.
 Like a Rolling Stone was the title of Bob Dylan's first rock and roll record.
 We have begun a new publication reflecting what we see are the changes in rock and roll and the changes related to rock and roll.

 Some authors have attributed the name solely to Dylan's hit single: "At [Ralph] Gleason's suggestion, Wenner named his magazine after a Bob Dylan song."
+In a 2017 article celebrating the publication's 50th anniversary, Rolling Stones David Browne stated that the magazine's name was a nod to the Rolling Stones in an addition to "Rollin' Stone" and "Like a Rolling Stone".

-Rolling Stone initially identified with and reported the hippie counterculture of the era.
+Rolling Stone initially identified with and reported on the hippie counterculture of the era.
 It distanced itself, however, from the underground newspapers of the time, such as the Berkeley Barb, embracing more traditional journalistic standards and avoiding the radical politics of the underground press.
 In the first edition, Wenner wrote that Rolling Stone "is not just about the music, but about the things and attitudes that music embraces".
-In a 2017 article celebrating the publication's 50th anniversary, Rolling Stones David Browne stated that the magazine's name was a nod to the Rolling Stones in an addition to "Rollin' Stone" and "Like a Rolling Stone".
+One interviewee, speaking for many of his peers, said that he bought his first copy of the magazine upon initial arrival on his college campus, describing it as a "rite of passage".